Lajos Portisch: Team chess results

 Portisch has also represented Hungary at eight European Team Championships, winning a total of 13 medals (7 team and 6 board medals).
-This makes him the second most decorated player in the history of European Championship right behind Tigran Petrosian (15 team and board medals).
-He is also second all time when it comes to team medals only (behind Petrosian - 8) and board medals only (tied with Geller, behind Petrosian again - 7).
+This makes him the second most decorated player in the history of European Championship, right behind Tigran Petrosian (15 team and board medals).
+He is also second of all time when it comes to team medals only (behind Petrosian – 8) and board medals only (tied with Geller, behind Petrosian again – 7).
 He has scored (+16−4=39).
 His detailed European teams data follows: